Flow Profiles vs Inventory Buffer Profiles

 For DDMRP inventory management, buffer profiles are defined.
 A buffer profile groups together articles with similar characteristics – replenishment times, demand variability, supply variability.
 This will allow to assign identical buffer sizing rules to all these articles (red, yellow, green zones, detection of demand spikes, etc.).

-When it comes to Demand Driven Operating Model (DDOM), we will identify, in a similar way, flow profiles.
+When it comes to building a Demand Driven Operating Model (DDOM), we will identify, in a similar way, flow profiles.
 For a set of items that follow similar flows, we will apply common scheduling and execution rules.
 These steering rules define:

-- Where are the critical control points in the flow – the control points,
+- Where are the critical control points in the flow – the control points

-- How to plan, at finite capacity or not, and how to promise a reliable availability date,
+- How to plan, at finite capacity or not, and how to promise a reliable availability date

 - Where to place time buffers, and how to size them